 Today, it’s harder than ever for mobile app marketers to convert first-time users into loyal users.
 In fact, after downloading a mobile app, more than three-quarters of people open it only once.
 No doubt you want your mobile app to be among the top three apps that account for 77% of all in-app time for the average user.
-To achieve this status, you need to come up with a user engagement strategy for your mobile app.
+To achieve this status, you need to come up with a user engagement strategy for your mobile app, thereby improving app engagement and retention.

 - App store visuals